-Everyone experiences feelings of anxiety and panic at certain times.
+Everyone has feelings of anxiety and panic at certain times.
 It's a natural response to stressful or dangerous situations.

-For someone with panic disorder, feelings of anxiety, stress and panic occur regularly and at any time.
-They often occur for no obvious reason.
+For someone with panic disorder, feelings of anxiety, stress and panic can happen regularly and at any time.
+They often happen for no obvious reason.

 Anxiety is a feeling of unease.
 It can range from mild to severe and can include feelings of worry and fear.

-You may start to avoid certain situations because you fear they'll trigger another attack.
+You may start to avoid certain situations because you fear they'll cause another attack.

-This can create a cycle of living "in fear of fear".
-It can add to your sense of panic and may cause you to have more attacks.
+This can add to your sense of panic and may cause you to have more attacks.

-A panic attack is when your body experiences a rush of intense mental and physical sensations.
-It can come on very quickly and for no apparent reason.
+A panic attack is when you have a rush of intense mental and physical sensations.
+It can come on very quickly and for no clear reason.

 A panic attack can be very frightening and distressing.